Kanyakumari district

 Kanyakumari district (/ta/), officially Kanniyakumari district, is one of the 38 districts of Tamil Nadu state and the southernmost district in mainland India.
 It stands second in terms of population density among the districts of Tamil Nadu.
 It is also the richest district in Tamil Nadu in terms of per capita income, and also tops the state in Human Development Index (HDI), literacy, and education.
 The district's headquarters is Nagercoil.

 Kanyakumari district has a varied topography, with the sea on three sides and the mountains of the Western Ghats bordering the northern side.
 Except for a small stretch of land to the east of Kanyakumari town, almost the entire district is sandwiched between the Western Ghats and the Arabian Sea – the only district in Tamil Nadu state facing the Arabian Sea.

-Historically, Nanjinad and Edai Nadu, which comprise the present-day Kanyakumari district, were ruled by various Tamil and Malayalam dynasties: the Cheras, the Ay/Venad/Travancore dynasty, the Pandyans, the Chozhans and the Nayaks.
+Historically, Nanjinad and Edai Nadu, which comprise the present-day Kanyakumari district, were ruled by various Tamil and Malayalam dynasties: the Cheras, the Ay, Venad and Travancore rulers, the Pandyas, the Cholas and the Nayaks.
 A few artefacts have been unearthed by archaeological excavations.
 It was part of the princely state of Travancore during the colonial times prior to India's independence; four of the eight tehsils of Thiruvananthapuram district were separated from the erstwhile Travancore Kingdom to form the new district of Kanyakumari, and they were made the part of Madras Presidency under recommendations from the States Reorganisation Commission in 1956.
-The Presidency was later renamed Tamil Nadu and Kanyakumari, today, is one of the 38 districts of Tamil Nadu state.
+The Presidency was later renamed Tamil Nadu.

 The district is the birthplace of Ayyavazhi.
 Many historical assumptions persist in the district and state, which associate sages such as Agastya, Vyasa, Tolkappiyar, Avvaiyar and Valluvar with the district.